madtvmaster90210/inky/README.md

 ## Inky Impression ##
+***Image quality varies.
+Future improvements to process may occur, such as messing with dither and saturation.***

 Script involves showing random picutres from the 'images' folder obtained with a git clone.
 Folder structure MUST exist as is in order for the script to call upon the correct assets.
 This was also done with Python3 library.
 1. Git clone repo `https://github.com/madtvmaster90210/inky.git`
 2. create Cron job to run main.py script at reboot.